daltonoscar0/Rule-Based-Tokenizer-and-Sentence-Segmenter-with-C-core/README.md

 # RULE-BASED TOKENIZER AND SENTENCE SEGMENTER WITH C++ CORE

 ## Overview
-This is a C++ implementation of a text tokenizer and sentnece segmenter that processes natural language text into tokens and groups them into sentnences using a Finite State Machine (FSM) approach.
+This is a C++ implementation of a text tokenizer and sentence segmenter that processes natural language text into tokens and groups them into sentences using a Finite State Machine (FSM) approach.

 This project provides a pipeline for text processing: